Steve Waller

 Waller played on the 1979 hit album Haven't Stopped Dancin by British R&B and funk band Gonzalez, which peaked at number 26 in the Billboard Hot 100 chart in January 1979.
 He is also credited for guitar on the 1996 album Sentimentally Yours by Peter Skellern.
 Earlier in his career, Waller worked with Roger Ruskin Spear, and Kevin Coyne.
 In 1990, he had an acting role as a pianist feigning a heart attack in the British movie Paper Mask.

 After leaving Manfred Mann's Earth Band in 1983, Waller returned to the pub gig circuit with his new band, Steve Waller's Overload, and his alma mater the Half Moon, Herne Hill again became a regular venue.
 The band included John "Poli" Palmer, from Family, and drummer Glen LeFleur.
 Peter Stroud, the bass player in Steve Waller's Overload, described him as the, "Lowell George of South London – he could play with such soul and depth."
-With his shock of dark hair and full beard, virtuoso guitar playing, and stagecraft (including a talent for mimicry), Waller cut a memorable and instantly recognisable figure in London's contemporary live music scene during the latter part of the 1980s and early 1990s.
+With his shock of dark hair and full beard, virtuoso guitar playing, and stagecraft (including a talent for mimicry), Waller was a recognisable figure in London's live music scene during the latter part of the 1980s and early 1990s.

-Two remarkable videos created by local video editor Alex Thorogood featuring a live set of Steve Waller's Overload from the summer of 1990 in the Half Moon, Herne Hill exist.
-Recently, another video has come to light of the Steve Waller Band playing a full set Live At The Father Redcap circa 1985 in Camberwell, South East London.
-It is available on YouTube.